 My research and teaching interests focus on European history in the modern period, especially social and cultural developments in Eastern Europe, with a special interest in Romania (geographically) and gender (thematically).
 I began my intellectual journey by investigating the ways in which cultural producers and social policy makers tried to engineer the future during the first half of the twentieth century.
 This led to the publication of my first book, Eugenics and Modernization in Interwar Romania.
 Subsequently I moved on to examine how various local communities and official state institutions in Eastern Europe tried to engineer the past, by constructing representations of wartime violence through monuments and commemorative processes, in Heroes and Victims.
 I've also published a number of essays on eugenics, philanthropy, the cultural history of the Great War, commemorations of World War II, and gender and war.
 My book Gendering Modernism: A Historical Reappraisal of the Cannon (2017), offers a provocative synthesis about the revolutionary and not so revolutionary aspects of modernism in terms of gender norms.
 I recently completed a book forthcoming from Indiana University Press, entitled The Birth of Democratic Citizenship: Women and Power in Modern Romania (co-authored with Mihaela Miroiu), is coming out with Indiana University Press in November 2018 and traces the self-understanding and practices of women from various generations across the twentieth century around the concept of citizen.
 My next monograph, The Century of Women: How Women Changed the World in the Twentieth Century, aims to challenge the broad syntheses of this century from a feminist humanist perspective.
 I have taught courses on the idea of Europe, film and history, memory and war, gender in Modern Europe, comparative feminisms, as well as communism in Europe.

-John W. Hill Chair of European History and Professor, Department of History
+John W. Hill Chair of East European History and Professor, Department of History

 Department of History